 The decision to have kids

 Yet the decision to have children is a personal one.
 It is also a complex one.
-It is a decision that will permanently change the lives of the couple in question.
+It is a decision that will permanently change the lives of the couple.

 It is not a decision that one should be pressurized into making because their mom wants to carry grandchildren or their aunt wants to play with kids.
 It’s a decision that a couple should make because they genuinely want to nurture another life.